 But the Legislative Attacks Continue

 Despite these recent setbacks, the legislature has continued to pursue more ideas for restricting initiatives.
-This session, the House passed an apparently unconstitutional bill imposing geographic distribution of signatures that would have effectively killed the initiative process.
-Luckily, the Senate tabled it for now.
+Last year, the House passed an apparently unconstitutional bill imposing geographic distribution of signatures that would have effectively killed the initiative process.
+Luckily, the Senate didn’t go along with them.

 The legislature does not appear to trust South Dakota voters.
 Some legislatores resent being overruled by the people or the courts.
 They exhibit a “we know what’s best for you” attitude that conflicts with traditional South Dakota values and beliefs.
 Perhaps our broken partisan primary system is at fault; it sometimes produces ‘representatives’ who don’t truly represent the interests of all citizens.